 Just plant them in spring somewhere you can get to them easily for regular deadheading.

-We don’t fertilize the plants just to keep them a little more on the compact side, which avoids the need for any staking.
-This seems to help with pest control and doesn’t seem to discourage strong repeat flowering in our garden at least.
+I don’t fertilise my plants just to keep them a little more on the compact side, which reduces the need for any staking.
+This seems to help with pest control and doesn’t seem to discourage strong repeat flowering, in my garden at least.